UNIVERSITY OF WISCONSIN River Falls

 The curriculum at UWRF emphasizes collaboration, culturally-responsive practice, leadership development, and data-based decision making.
 Courses for the combined master's degree (M.S.E.) and specialist degree (Ed.S.) are primarily evening-based (4 p.m. or later start) and usually completed within four years.
 Many students find the structure to be an integral part of their success, allowing them to maintain daytime employment and/or time for other obligations as needed.

-The main UWRF campus is conveniently located on the Minnesota/Wisconsin border and is just a 30 minute drive from St. Paul, Minn.
-Additionally, many program class sessions are held at the Hudson Center, located just off of Interstate 94 in Hudson.
-The convenient location of the Hudson Center helps reduce commuting time for many School Psychology students.
-See the map below to locate Hudson and River Falls or click on Maps for more information.
+The main UWRF campus is conveniently located on the Minnesota/Wisconsin border and is just a 30 minute drive from St. Paul, Minnesota.
+Additionally, roughly half of the program courses have their face-to-face course sessions meet in the newly remodeled Hudson High School, located just off of Interstate 94 in Hudson, making commute times even shorter for some students.
+See the map below to locate Hudson and River Falls or click on MAPS for more information.

 The UWRF School Psychology Program is fully accredited by the National Association of School Psychologists (NASP).
 Students are prepared with the highest quality nationally approved expectations, including comprehensive coursework and diverse field experiences.
 Graduates of NASP-approved programs are eligible for certification in Minnesota and Wisconsin and most other jurisdictions nationwide.
 Graduates of NASP-approved programs are also eligible for national certification (NCSP).
-Additionally, the program is approved by the Wisconsin Department of Public Instruction (DPI) and was rated in the top 20 percent of all programs on the UWRF campus following a university-wide program prioritization process in 2010.
+Additionally, the program is approved by the Wisconsin Department of Public Instruction (DPI).

 Tuition depends on residency and how far along students are in the curriculum (i.e., tuition changes as one progresses).
-For Wisconsin residents, tuition is $424 per credit (M.S.E. portion - 35 credits over first two years) and then $449 per credit (Ed.S. portion - 31 credits over the final two years).
-For Minnesota residents, tuition per credit is $478 (M.S.E) and then $449 (Ed.S.).
+For Wisconsin residents, the Master's Degree (M.S.E.) tuition is $424 per credit and then becomes $480 per credit during the specialist degree years (Ed.S.).
+For Minnesota residents with approved reciprocity status, tuition per credit is $555 (M.S.E portion) and then $480 (Ed.S.portion).
 Students from other states will be charged a higher out-of-state tuition rate.
-Tuition does not include the cost of textbooks or additional campus and program fees.
-All tuition and fees noted here are based on 2014-2015 rates and are subject to change.
+Tuition does not include the cost of textbooks or additional campus segregated fees.
+All tuition and fees noted here are based on 2020-21 rates and are subject to change.

 UWRF does not have a respecialization process and can only grant degrees to students who have taken the bulk and core or their courses (credits) from this institution.
 The program can not waive practicum/internship in school psychology for a student who has completed a practicum/internship in counseling or clinical psychology.
 Candidates can only receive a degree and be considered graduates from UWRF if they have taken the core courses in school psychology from UWRF.
 A degree can not be granted based solely on transcripts submitted to the university.